SDS-AAU/DSBA-2022/content/m3/00_workshops/01_workshop1.md

 ![](https://source.unsplash.com/ZzOa5G8hSPI)

-We will be looking at LSTMs and financial forecasting.
-There will be also space for you to pitch assignment ideas and receive feedback.
+We will be looking at time series forecasting, and lateron explore deep learning approaches to it, such as LSTMs and more recently transformers.

 ## Schedule for the day